-- R1: Location R1 represents the existing residence at 23805 Orange Avenue, approximately 117 feet south of the Project site.
-Since there are no private outdoor living areas facing the Project site, receptor R1 is placed at the building façade. - R2: Location R2 represents the existing residence at 20860 Tobacco Road, approximately 445 feet west of the Project site.
-R2 is placed in the private outdoor living areas (backyard) facing the Project site.

-- R3: Location R3 represents the existing residence at 20601 Tobacco Road, approximately 1,136 feet northwest of the Project site.
-R3 is placed in the private outdoor living areas (backyard) facing the Project site - R4: Location R4 represents the existing residence at 23745 Placentia Avenue, approximately 1,148 feet north of the Project site.
-R4 is placed in the private outdoor living areas (backyard) facing the Project site. - R5: Location R5 represents an industrial use building approximately 259 feet east of the Project site. - R6: Location R6 represents the existing residence at 21063 Webster Avenue, approximately 600 feet southeast of the Project site.
-R6 is placed in the private outdoor living areas (backyard) facing the Project site.
+- R1: Location R1 represents the Val Verde High School at 972 Morgan Street, approximately 757 feet east of the Project site.
+Receptor R1 is limited to daytime use with no planned nighttime receptors and is placed at the building façade. - R2: Location R2 represents the vacant residence at 19542 Patterson Avenue, approximately 413 feet southwest of the Project site.
+Since there are no private outdoor living areas facing the Project site, receptor R2 is placed at the building façade. - R3: Location R3 represents the existing residence at 23451 Cajalco Road, approximately 612 feet southwest of the Project site.
+R3 is placed in the private outdoor living areas (backyard) facing the Project site. - R4: Location R4 represents the Marriot Fairfield Hotel at 19310 Harvill Avenue, approximately 119 feet north of the Project site.
+Since there are no private outdoor living areas facing the Project site, receptor R4 is placed at the building façade. - R5: Location R5 represents the California Trusframe, LLC manufacturing facility at 23665 Cajalco Road, approximately 95 feet south of the Project site.

 The SCAQMD recommends that the nearest sensitive receptor be considered when determining the Project's potential to cause an individual a cumulatively significant impact.
-The nearest land use where an individual could remain for 24 hours to the Project site has been used to determine localized construction and operational air quality impacts for emissions of PM10 and PM2.5 (since PM10 and PM2.5 thresholds are based on a 24-hour averaging time).
-The nearest receptor used for evaluation of localized impacts of PM10 and PM2.5 is the existing westernmost residence on the property located at 23805 Orange Avenue, represented by R2, approximately 117 feet (36 meters) south of the Project site.
-As such, a 36-meter distance will be used for evaluation of localized PM10 and PM2.5.
+The nearest land use where an individual could remain for 24 hours to the Project site has been used to determine localized construction and operational air quality impacts for emissions of $PM{10}$ and $PM{2.5}$ (since $PM{10}$ and $PM{2.5}$ thresholds are based on a 24-hour averaging time).
+The nearest receptor used for evaluation of localized impacts of $PM{10}$ and $PM{2.5}$ is the Marriot Fairfield Hotel at 19310 Harvill Avenue, represented by R4, approximately 119 feet (36 meters) north of the Project site.
+As such, a 36-meter distance will be used for evaluation of localized $PM{10}$ and $PM{2.5}$ .

 As previously stated, and consistent with LST Methodology, the nearest commercial/industrial use to the Project site is used to determine construction and operational LST air impacts for emissions of $NO_X$ and CO as the averaging periods for these pollutants are shorter (8 hours or less) and it is reasonable to assumed that an individual could be present at these sites for periods of one to 8 hours.
-As there are no commercial/industrial uses located at a closer distance than the existing westernmost residence on the property located at 23805 Orange Avenue, the same distance of 117 feet (36 meters) will be used for evaluation of located impacts of $NO_X$ and CO.
+The nearest receptor used for evaluation of localized impacts of $NO_X$ and CO is the California Trusframe, LLC manufacturing facility at 23665 Cajalco Road, represented by R5, approximately 95 feet (29 meters) south of the Project site.
+As such, a 29-meter distance will be used for evaluation of localized $NO_X$ and CO.